 Now that a draft order is made you can recall it on POS in order to edit it further, email the invoice to your customer, or accept payment.
 This also unlocks useful options for you to work with these orders later.

-1. If you are using Shopify POS on a mobile device, go to the cart tab.
+1. On mobile, open the Cart tab first.
+On tablet, you can start from the main cart screen.
 If you are using Shopify POS on a tablet, skip to the next step.

 There is no need to add any products or select a customer at this step.
 Just go to the empty cart page if you’re using a mobile device.